 Part of the campaign involves highlighting the Keystone Fund on social media.
-This toolkit provides guidance, hashtags, graphics, and other resources organizations can use for posts on social media.
+This toolkit provides guidance, hashtags, graphics, and other resources that individuals and organizations can use for posts on social media.
 It also offers other resources like talking points and a sample letter to send to legislators.

 Organizations to Follow